AntonioND/umod-player/readme.rst

 - Vicki Pfau (endrift) for mGBA.
 - The Mod Archive for an endless collection of songs.
 - Nightbeat, for some of the songs I've used to test this player with.
+- Open Game Art, for some of the sound effects used for testing this player.

 .. _devkitPro: https://devkitpro.org/